 It’s unrealistic to manually enter each new guest and visitor into your recipients list within your emergency notification system.
 As a result, Omnilert provides additional methods to handle this challenge.

 Contractors, special event attendees, fans, campus visitors, and guests can all opt-in via their mobile device to a specific Group for a specific special event.
 As a result, they can receive event information and emergency notifications directly to their device.
 At the conclusion of the event, the specific Group can be terminated, deactivated, or continued.
 Of course, recipients will also have the ability to opt-out of the specific Group.

 No matter the circumstance; whether it is graduation, homecoming, a concert, or a weekend festival, recipients can receive the same emergency notifications that your traditional constituents are accustomed to receiving.
 You control the message and now have the power to communicate with the visitors that are on your property.

 For instance, you can create a Group and then a corresponding Group keyword for that specific Group.
 As an example, think something unique like ABCUGRAD19 or ABCUHOME19.
 In your announcement communications (newsletters, flyers, emails, social media, etc...) about these special events, you publish this keyword along with the shortcode - and the instructions, the benefits, and the goals.
 Those that are interested, can text the specific Group keyword to a specific shortcode - and voila - they have opted-in to that specific Group.

-It really is that easy to engage your community of visitors, guests, contractors, fans - and provide them with the opportunity to receive campus event updates and emergency notifications during the time they are on campus.
+It really is that easy to engage your community of visitors, guests, contractors, fans - and provide them with the opportunity to receive campus event updates and school mass notifications.